jhmejia/space-race-game/README.md

 It plays like a hybrid of Asteroids and Frogger.
 It is a 2 player game where you need to get to the end as fast as you can within the time limit, without hitting the "stars"

 I made this game in order to test out Deep Reinforcement Learning to see if an AI could play this game well!
+I didn't want to copy someone elses one (theres already a lot of "ai plays pong" or "ai plays frogger".
+I couldn't even find a python version of space race so this will do.)
 ## Demo

 ![](https://i.imgur.com/aCpxqL9.gif)